shivshankardayal/full-website/algebra/source/ns.rst

 number system.
 Base of decimal number system is 10.
 Why because it consists of 10 distinct symbols 0 through 9.
 Similarly we can have any other number system.
-Popular number systems in computers are binary, octal and hexadecimal not to mention decimal ofcourse.
+Popular number systems in computers are binary, octal and hexadecimal not to mention decimal of course.

 Definitions
 ===========